 Examples of common prepositions are in, on, at, by, with, for, of, and to.

-According to the Cambridge Dictionary, a preposition is "a word that connects a noun, a noun phrase, or a pronoun to another word, esp. to a verb, another noun, or an adjective."
+According to the Cambridge Dictionary, a preposition is "a word that connects a noun, a noun phrase, or a pronoun to another word, especially to a verb, another noun, or an adjective."
 A preposition is defined as "a word or group of words, such as in, from, to, out of, and on behalf of, used before a noun or pronoun to show place, position, time, or method" by the Oxford Learner's Dictionary.

 People categorise prepositions in different ways, and there is no official grouping for that.
 However, the most common prepositions are classified into four, with a fifth category for additional types.
 Keep in mind that a preposition can have more than one meaning, and sometimes, the same preposition belongs to more than one type.
-Here are the five main types of prepositions:
+Here are the main five types of prepositions:

 Prepositions of place indicate the location of an event or an object.
 For example, "under the table" can represent a location concerning something else, or the objects of prepositions of place can relate to a specific area.